COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Home > Living Well > Health Library > Naloxone Rescue Kits for Opioid Overdose

 Naloxone comes in a rescue kit you can carry with you.
-You may hear it called a Narcan kit for short.
+You may hear it called a Narcan kit.

-Make sure your family and friends know about these signs of an overdose.
+Make sure your family and friends know about these signs of an opioid emergency.

 Author: Healthwise StaffMedical Review: Kathleen Romito MD - Family MedicineElizabeth T. Russo MD - Internal Medicine

 Medical Review:Kathleen Romito MD - Family Medicine & Elizabeth T. Russo MD - Internal Medicine